 APL is at the discretion of the University and may not be permitted for all programmes.
 Where accreditation of prior learning is permitted, a student can only be considered for up to one third of the programme award concerned.

-APL can only be awarded for whole named courses, not for a part of a course.
+APL can only be awarded for whole named courses, not for part of a course.

-APL is normally only awarded for whole courses equivalent to FHEQ Level 4, but may arise from prior learning mapped against FHEQ Levels 5, 6 or 7.
+APL is normally only awarded for whole course equivalent to FHEQ Level 4, but may arise from prior learning mapped against Levels 5, 6 or 7.

-The mark obtained for a course for which APL has been awarded, will not be carried forward to the student's record and will not contribute towards the award.
+The mark obtained when the course, for which a student has been granted APL was passed, will not be carried forward to the student's record and will not contribute towards the award.

-Applications for APL cannot be considered after a student has entered the examination for the relevant course.
+Applications for APL cannot be considered after a student has entered the examination for Intermediate level or first year courses.

-If a student has failed the examination for a course, they may not at a later stage apply for APL from the failed course.
+If a student has failed the examination for an Intermediate level or first year course, they may not at a later stage apply for APL from the failed course.